 Most devices use scratch-resistant material like Gorilla® Glass to protect your screen if it takes a short tumble - though we do not recommend testing your screen’s limits.
 It’s a durable glass, not the Incredible Hulk.
 For those who may be coordination-challenged, screen protectors are still a good option to keep your screen in pristine condition.

-are either made of plastic or tempered glass.
+Most screen protectors are either made of plastic or tempered glass.
 Plastic protectors help to protect from scratching but don’t do much for impact.
 If you’re one of those coordination-challenged individuals we mentioned earlier, you may want to consider leveling up to a tempered glass protector, and maybe even a sturdy case to go along with it.

 Depending on the thickness of the plastic, you may feel a difference in the sensitivity of your touch screen.
 Tempered glass adds a thick layer to your screen as well, but the feel is closer to your device’s original screen.